Best and cheapest health insurance plans in Ohio

 ACA rating

-Anthem is the most popular health insurance company in Ohio, and many doctors will accept it.
-Anthem's plans also offer a balance of affordable quotes and high quality coverage.
-Plus coverage extras, such as common prescriptions for free, include free virtual care and cover doctors and specialists visits before you meet the deductible are often included.
+Anthem is the most popular health insurance company in Ohio.
+Anthem's plans also offer a balance of affordable quotes and high-quality coverage.
+Plus, coverage extras such as free or low-cost common prescriptions, free virtual care and coverage for doctor and specialist visits before you meet the deductible are often included.

-UnitedHealthcare: Best health insurance company for cheap medical care
+UnitedHealthcare: Best health insurance company for cheap medical bills

 UnitedHealthcare (UHC) plans have great medical coverage in Ohio, with individual plans that will start helping you pay for medical care much earlier than other companies.